 What to expect when spending Christmas in NYC?

-Christmastime in New York City is super fun and unique, but it’s also very touristic.
-Lots of people come from all over the world to spend the holidays in NYC.
-Lots of people come for shopping and to take advantage of the amazing deals, for visiting the unique Christmas Markets in NYC, others dream of seeing the Christmas Tree at the Rockefeller Center, enjoy the New York City Christmas Lights, the parades or just simply attend a New York City Christmas Spectacular Rockettes Show.
+Lots of people come for Christmas shopping and to take advantage of the amazing deals, for visiting the unique Christmas Markets in NYC, others dream of seeing the Christmas Tree at the Rockefeller Center, enjoy the New York City Christmas Lights, the parades or just simply attend a New York City Christmas Spectacular Rockettes Show.

 How to commute or get around NYC during Christmas